Journey to an ESOP & Beyond

 Enterprise Thinking vs. Task Thinking

-Makenzie Wirth: I was going to say that—it’s actually the next phrase, so yes.
+Makenzie Wirth: I was going to say that.
+It’s actually the next phrase, so yes.

 Structure & Clarity